paultag/caseflow/README.markdown

 ### JRuby Setup

-Install `rbenv`, which is a tool that helps install/manage versions of Ruby:
+Install `rbenv`, which is a tool that helps install/manage versions of Ruby (*Note:* make sure and follow the brew's post-install instructions):

 `$ brew install rbenv`